pauldmccarthy/fsleyes/userdoc/plot_views.rst

 The overlay list
 ^^^^^^^^^^^^^^^^

-The overlay list available on plotting views is similar to the :ref:`one available in orthographic/lightbox views <ortho_lightbox_views_overlay_list>`, but provides less functionality:
+The overlay list which is available on plotting views slightly different to the :ref:`one available in orthographic/lightbox views

-- a
+<ortho_lightbox_views_overlay_list>`.
+It simply displays a list of all loaded
-- b
+overlays, and allows you to toggle on and off the data series associated with each overlay, by clicking the eye button next to each overlay's name.

 .. _plot_views_plot_toolbar: